 I enjoy notebooks.
 They’re such a simple pleasure.
 There’s just something about putting pen to paper and recording your thoughts.
 The feel of the paper, the scratch of the pen—it just works for me.
 Writing is a more tangible feeling than tapping on a screen.
 My problem is that I have more notebooks than I know what to do with.

 But here’s the thing—I forget stuff.
 We all do.
 Science backs me up—our brains are great at living in the moment and terrible at remembering most of what we would like to remember.
 That’s why I take notes.
 And why you should too.
 Even bad notes help.
 Good notes?
-They’re like little time machines that remind you of what you were thinking before your head wandered off left that thought in some dusty corner of your brain.
+They’re like little time machines that remind you of what you were thinking before your head wandered off leaving that thought in some dusty corner of your brain.

 If you want to get into the habit, start by scheduling a little time to write.
 Once a week is fine.
 Nothing fancy—just you, a notebook, and your thoughts.
 Write down anything: things you want to remember, cool stuff you read, something funny your dog did.
 Use colored pens if that’s your thing.
 Or keep it classic with a minimalistic plain black ink.
 No rules here so do what feels right for you.